nerdbord/good-dev-hunting-app/README.md

 ### Testing 🧪

-- Our testing suite includes Jest and React Testing Library.
+- Our testing suite includes React Testing Library and Cypress.
-- To run tests, use the command `npm run test`.
+- To run React Testing Library tests, use the command `npm run test`.

 ---